 The Cape Cod License Plate grant program focuses on regional priorities for economic development, determined annually, that align with implementation of the region’s Comprehensive Economic Development Strategy (CEDS).
 The grants' eligible recipients are non-profits and municipalities.
 The regional priority initiatives identified in the 2019 CEDS Action Plan are:

 - Regional Infrastructure Planning, Development, and Funding (including wastewater, drinking water, broadband, energy, and solid waste)

 - Transportation and Air Quality Improvement

 The Commission and BCEDC are seeking proposals from local or regional governmental or nonprofit agencies for projects that support recovery efforts from the COVID-19 pandemic and resiliency to such impacts in the future.
 Approximately $150,000 has been allocated for grants up to $25,000 in FY22.
 Funds will be provided on a reimbursement basis.

 The proposal deadline was extended to July 15, 2021.
 Awards are anticipated in summer 2021.

 The BCEDC is responsible for determining grant priorities, reviewing grant proposals, and making funding recommendations to the Barnstable County Commissioners for grant awards.

-Commission staff will support the grant program, providing administrative support to prepare the on-line proposal site and application forms, prepare RFPs, advise applicants of process, coordinate sub-committee meetings and grant approvals through the Barnstable County Commissioners, and correspond with applicants regarding the award decisions and with grant recipients regarding disbursement of funds and progress reporting.
+Commission staff will support the grant program, providing administrative support to prepare the request for proposals and application forms, advise applicants of process, coordinate grants committee meetings and grant approvals through the Barnstable County Commissioners, and correspond with applicants regarding the award decisions and with grant recipients regarding disbursement of funds and progress reporting.